9 Places to Cash a Check (Including Handwritten Checks)

 The Check Issuer Signs the Check

-Whoever writes the check must sign the check in the bottom right corner.
-Their signature verifies the check is active and legit.
+The person who writes the check must sign it in the bottom right corner.
+Their signature verifies that the check is active and legitimate.

 Correct Date

 Some places might only cash a check if it’s been issued within the last 180 days.
-Some checks even state to void the check if you don’t cash it within 180 days.
-If a check is issued on January 1, you have 180 days from that day to cash it.
+Some checks even state that you should void the check if you don’t cash it within 180 days.
+If a check is issued on January 1, you have 180 days to cash it.
 For this example, you have until June 30 to cash your check.

-Incorrect dates are most common in the new year for handwritten checks.
+Incorrect dates are most common for handwritten checks in the new year.
 Some businesses might “future date” the check and give it to you early.
-If payday is on the 15th but you get the check on the 12th, you must wait three days before cashing.
+If payday is on the 15th, but you get the check on the 12th, you must wait three days before cashing.

 Things to Remember When Cashing a Personal Check